MingxiaGuo/English/docs/EF/1-1_Greetings_and_Introductions.md

 * Hi. | Hi.
 * Hi, / Morning, John. | Hi / Morning, Mary.
 * Hi.
 John.
 How’s it going / everything going / life ?  | Fine / OK / Alright / Not bad / Not so well.
 How are you?
 * Hi, John.
 How are you doing/ you getting on / you keeping / things with you / things going?  | Fine, thanks.
-And you?
+And you? / Not bad
 * Hi, John.
 What's up / new? | Not too bad, thanks.
 * Hello.
 Beautiful day / Lovely day / Nice Day / Miserable weather /Awful weather , isn't it? | Yes, isn't it? / it certainly is!
 * Hello.
 It's so hot / a bit cooler / extremely windy today, isn't it? | I should say so.
+* Long time no see.
+How have you been?
+* Hi, there.
+How are things with you

 How are things?
 Fine thanks.
 And you?